pzeleznjak/ekv-store/README.md

 ### Get-EKVRecord
 - Checks whether the provided password is the master password of the provided Encrypted Key-Value store, finds the provided key in given EKV, decrypts the value stored under it and returns it
 - Parameters
-    - Name - Name of the Encrypted Key-Value store to access
+    - Name - String - Name of the Encrypted Key-Value store to access
-    - Password - Master Password of the Encrypted Key-Value store to access
+    - Password - SecureString - Master Password of the Encrypted Key-Value store to access
-    - Key - Key of the Encrypted Key-Value record to get
+    - Key - String - Key of the Encrypted Key-Value record to get
-    - AsSecureString - Flag which indicates that the function must return the decrypted value as a Secure String as opposed to a plaintext string
+    - AsSecureString - SwitchParameter - Flag which indicates that the function must return the decrypted value as a Secure String as opposed to a plaintext string
 - Inputs - None
 - Outputs
     - String - Decrypted value stored under a key as a plaintext string